-The 2015-16 budget includes outlays for capital equipment, supplies, disease testing programs, vector control programs and contract abatement services, as well as funding for programs to test for, control, monitor and/or abate West Nile virus and other viruses, tickborne diseases, and mosquitoes that are needed to provide additional vector control and public health protection services.
-If the Board approves this Engineer's Report for fiscal year 2015-16 and the continuation of the assessments by resolution, a notice of assessment levies will be published in a local paper at least 10 days prior to the date of the public hearing.
-Following the minimum 10-day time period after publishing the notice, a public hearing will be held for the purpose of allowing public testimony about the proposed continuation of the assessments for fiscal year 2015-16.
-At this hearing, the Board will consider approval of a resolution confirming the continuation of the assessments for fiscal year 2015-16.
-If so confirmed and approved, the assessments will be submitted to the Marin and Sonoma County Auditors for inclusion on the property tax rolls for Fiscal Year 2015-16.
+The 2017-18 budget includes outlays for capital replacement, supplies, disease testing programs, vector control programs and contract abatement services, as well as funding for programs to test for, control, monitor and/or abate West Nile virus and other viruses, tickborne diseases, and mosquitoes that are needed to provide additional vector control and public health protection services.
+If the Board approves this Engineer's Report for fiscal year 2017-18 and the continuation of the assessments by resolution, a notice of assessment levies will be published in a local paper at least 10 days prior to the date of the public hearing.
+Following the minimum 10-day time period after publishing the notice, a public hearing will be held for the purpose of allowing public testimony about the proposed continuation of the assessments for fiscal year 2017-18.
+At this hearing, the Board will consider approval of a resolution confirming the continuation of the assessments for fiscal year 2017-18.
+If so confirmed and approved, the assessments will be submitted to the Marin and Sonoma County Auditors for inclusion on the property tax rolls for Fiscal Year 2017-18.